Fluorocarbon Strings

 Not soft and mushy like some multifilaments.
 This one is crisp and powerful.
 Like how some of us wish natural gut was.
 This multifilament is actually a little stiff by comparison but that also makes it an easier transition if you’re coming from the world of polys.
 String manufacturers have been trying to imitate the...

 I might be the only stringer who still believes there is a place for polyolefin strings.
 What is it?
 Well technically it’s still a plastic just like nylon and polyester, however Polyolefin is almost as soft as natural gut but has limited stretch like polyester.
-Not all multifilaments are created equal.
-This one happens to...
+Do you ever see someone’s strings that are completely frayed?...